twtygqyy/Inception-resnet-v2/README.md

 ## Result

-Test net output #0: accuracy_top1 = 0.692693
+Test net output #0: accuracy_top1 = 0.709201

-Test net output #1: accuracy_top5 = 0.88327
+Test net output #1: accuracy_top5 = 0.892665

-The result is far from the performance of original paper, different solver with more iterations is under training right now
+The result is not as good as the performance of original paper, different solver with more iterations is under training right now